tonesto7/fordpass-scriptable/README.md

 - Will automatically fetch data from server (default every 5 minutes)
 - Tapping on the Vehicle location in the widget will open Apple Maps (or Google Maps) pin the position of your vehicle.
-- Tapping anywhere in the widget will open the scriptable app and provide a menu of quick actions for your vehicle
+- Tapping anywhere in the widget will open the scriptable app and provide a menu of quick actions for your vehicle.

   <img src="images/menu_example.png" alt="Menu example" width="300" />

 ## Todo